nolsto/beets-follow/README.rst

 Plugin for the music library manager,
 `Beets <http://beets.radbox.org/>`__.
-Get notifications about new releases from artists in your Beets library using `muspy <https://muspy.com/>`__.
+Get notifications about new releases from album artists in your Beets library using `muspy <https://muspy.com/>`__.

 Installation